cbeck88/conf-rs/README.md

 * **Support for user-defined validation predicates**.
 This allows you to express constraints that can't be expressed in `clap`.
 * **Support for layered config**.
 This means that you can use structured data loaded from a file as an additional source for config values, alongside args and env.

-`conf` supports using config content in any [`serde`](https://docs.rs/serde/latest/serde/)-compatible format, such as JSON, YAML, TOML, etc., as a hierarchical config layer.
+`conf` also supports consuming config content in any [`serde`](https://docs.rs/serde/latest/serde/)-compatible format, such as JSON, YAML, TOML, etc., as a hierarchical config layer.
 The same commitment to "All the errors and not just one of them" holds.
 There are several advantages of this integrated approach:

 * Other popular approaches to hierarchical config include using [`clap`](https://docs.rs/clap/latest/clap/) for CLI argument parsing only, and then folding the